puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 #####`purge_bindings`

-When true, Puppet will purge all unmanaged `netscaler_csvserver_rewritepolicy_bind` and `netscaler_csvserver_responderpolicy_bind` resources associated with this csvserver.
+When true, Puppet will purge all unmanaged `netscaler_csvserver_rewritepolicy_binding` and `netscaler_csvserver_responderpolicy_binding` resources associated with this csvserver.
 Valid options: 'true', 'false'.
 Default: 'false'.

 #####`push`